kubesphere/website/content/en/blogs/TiDB-on-KubeSphere-using-qke.md

 mysql>
 ```

-4. Besides, tidb integrates Prometheus and Grafana to monitor performance of the database cluster.
+4. Besides, TiDB integrates Prometheus and Grafana to monitor performance of the database cluster.
 As we can see above, Grafana is being exposed through `NodePort`.
 After you configure necessary port forwarding rules and open its port in security groups on QingCloud Platform, you can access the Grafana UI to view metrics.

 ![grafana-in-KubeSphere](https://ap3.qingstor.com/kubesphere-website/docs/20201027141035.png)